Elering/estfeed-datahub-docs/eng/06-agreements.md

 - The end date of the agreement must be later than the start date.
 - It is not permitted to *delete* a valid or expired agreement.
 It is possible to close a valid agreement by updating the value of the end date of the agreement.
 - The type of energy indicated in the agreement must be the same as the type of energy at the metering point indicated in the agreement (if the type of agreement provides for this information).
-- For agreements, only the operator ID and the end date of the agreement can be changed.
+- For agreements, only the operator's agreement ID and the end date of the agreement can be changed.
 Changing the remaining data is not allowed.

 ### Web interface

-> **Note**
+> [!NOTE]
 > Transmitting agreements using the web interface is described in the sub-pages.

 ## Searching and exporting agreements